-Serious crash involving truck and other vehicles on SH1 near Rakaia, south of Christchurch
+Two people killed, seven others injured in crash involving truck and other vehicles on SH1 near Rakaia

-A serious crash involving a truck and several other vehicles has closed State Highway 1 near Rakaia, south of Christchurch.
+Two people are dead after a serious crash involving a truck and several other vehicles on State Highway 1 near Rakaia, south of Christchurch.

 Police were called to reports of a truck rolling about 8.50am and arrived at the scene soon after.

-A number of people have recieved a range of injuries, police said.
+Two people were killed in the crash and seven other people recieved a range of injuries, police said.

+A resident of a local farm said he had heard a bang and went out to see what had happened.
+He could only see the truck involved - no cars were visible from his farm's boundary.

+The crash happened right on the Main South Rd bend, he said.

 St John was called at 8.45am, and five ambulances and a helicopter were sent to crash, a spokeswoman said.